zethon/AshCoin/docs/settings.md

 #### `rest.autoload`

 Whether or not load a browser with the REST interface when the process is started in console mode.
+Default: *false*

 #### `rest.port`